Wholesome Nibbles - Vegan Bliss Balls & Truffles

 4. Enlist your children’s help in selecting healthful foods

 Enlist your children’s help in selecting healthful foods for school lunches, such as any whole fruit and raw vegetable they want.
 Have them pitch in preparing their lunch, such as washing apples.
-Helping pack their own lunchboxes will increase the chances that they will eat the contents mpo40il this article.
+Helping pack their own lunchboxes will increase the chances that they will eat the contents.

 5. Be whimsical.